citp/privacy-policy-historical/g/gi/gif/giftxoxo.com.md

 ######  Choice/Opt-Out

 Giftxoxo.com provides all users with the opportunity to opt-out of receiving non-essential (promotional, marketing-related) communications from us on behalf of our partners, and from us in general, after setting up an account.
-If you want to remove your contact information from all Giftxoxo.com lists and newsletters, please visit [http://www.Giftxoxo.com/unsubscribe.php](http://www.flipkart.com/unsubscribe.php)
+If you want to remove your contact information from all Giftxoxo.com lists and newsletters, please email to cs@giftxoxo.com

 ######  Advertisements on Giftxoxo.com